Easy Vegan Chili Recipe

 Made with just simple ingredients.
 Absolutely nothing fancy here!
 But this certainly doesn’t sacrifice on flavour.
 The ingredients involve lots of vegetables for an amazing texture.

 Even tastier the next day.
 Chili has a tendency to taste even better the next day because this gives the flavours to really develop – so, I would recommend making a little bit extra to leave in the fridge.
+This also makes it excellent for batch cooking and meal prep.

 Ingredients you will need